MadsSRasmussen/blog/web-components/using-web-components.md

 Firstly we will handle registering the actual HTMLElement - this is achieved via a call to the `customElements.define()` function.

-In order to do so we will start by creating our _tiny Web Components framework_.
-The framework is just a single `Component` class.
-In order for the `Component` class to handle registering components, we will give it a `static register`method like so:
+In order to do so we will start by creating our _tiny Web Components framework_, which is just a single class we will call `Component`.
+To handle registering components, we will give it a static register method like so:

 ```js
 class Component extends HTMLElement {